How to Ace Your SEO: Part 3

 - Think about changing it up on your page with a graphic, for example, an icon-based image, flowchart, graph or infographic.
 Audit your current posts to see where this may come in handy to highlight key information, or liven up a boring text chunk.
 Canva is a great (and free!) tool with some readymade templates to help make your page look as professional as possible in this regard.

-- Are your brand colours used consistently and in a way that adds to the look of the page without making it hard to read or overkill?
+- Are your brand colours used consistently and in a way that adds to the look of the page without making it hard to read or over stimulating?

-- Is your call to action clear?
+- Have you included a Call To Action (CTA) and is it clear?
 Don’t just think about the wording, check if it stands out on the page.
 Does the visual flow lead the viewer’s eye towards it?

 - Make sure your text sizes are easy to read, and double-check this across multiple device platforms (see more about website responsivity in Part Two of this guide).